wp-graphql/wp-graphql-woocommerce/docs/routing-by-uri.md

 The `ProductListing` component takes the products data and renders a list of products.

-_Notice that we are not checking to see if the fields that are nullable aren't empty values before rendering them and remember you should always do so, we just skipped it here to for readability._
+_Notice that we are not checking to see if the fields that are nullable aren't empty values before rendering them.
+You should always do so, but we skip it here for readability._

 ```jsx
 import React from 'react';